 We host interns every year in a variety of research programs.
 Meet a few of our interns and learn about their experience.

 Darya interned at the RTI Eastern Regional Comprehensive Metabolomics Resource Core (RTI RCMRC), characterizing serum metabolomic profiles of drug-induced liver injury biomarkers to develop a minimally invasive, accurate, and inexpensive method to predict liver injury before it is irreversible.
 She also contributed to an RTI RCMRC pilot and feasibility study with UNC Chapel Hill, analyzing metabolic flux in response to drug treatment in leukemia cell and animal models.
 She previously worked at Duke University Medical Center researching NK-1 receptor types in cancer and is fluent in Chinese as well as French.
-Darya holds a BS in biology (pharmacology concentration) from Duke University and is currently applying to pharmacology graduate schools.
+Darya holds a BS in biology, with a concentration in pharmacology, from Duke University, and she is currently applying to pharmacology graduate schools to continue her education.

 Cayce interned with the Center for Aerosol and Nanomaterials Engineering, testing an early-stage, in-vitro model of the human gastrointestinal tract to be used in future toxicity research of digested nanomaterials.
 Her research involved testing the cell permeability, brush border enzyme activity, and the viability of cells when introduced to bacteria present in the small intestine and digested silver nanoparticles.
 From her RTI Internship, she has gained new research techniques such as co-culturing cell lines in transwells and microfluidic devices and learned about various RTI scientists' research endeavors.
 Cayce is in the Honors Program at UNC Chapel Hill, pursuing a BS in chemistry (biochemistry concentration) and an entrepreneurship minor.